ampache/ampache.org-api/docs/api-media-methods.md

 Example, when using the default settings:

 * You stream TRACK1
+* TRACK1 is recorded as a 'stream'
-* You start to stream TRACK2 within the 10 seconds after TRACK1 started
+* You start to stream TRACK2 10 seconds after TRACK1 started
-* TRACK1 will change to a skip
+* The 'stream' for TRACK1 will change to a 'skip'
+* TRACK2 is now recorded as a 'stream'
-* TRACK2 will be marked as your current `now_playing` track.
+* TRACK2 is recorded as your current `now_playing` track.

 ## Explaining scrobble